-Anson Resources Limited (ASX: ASN, ASNOC, ASNOD) (Anson or the Company) is pleased to announce a major upgrade to its JORC Code 2012 compliant Mineral Resource estimate (Mineral Resource) for its Paradox Lithium Project (Project) in Utah, USA.
+Anson Resources Limited (ASX: ASN, ASNOC, ASNOD) (Anson or the Company) is pleased to announce a major upgrade to its JORC Code 2012 Mineral Resource estimate (Mineral Resource) at its Paradox Lithium Project (Project) in Utah, USA.

-The delivery of the Mineral Resource upgrade represents a significant achievement in the development pathway of the Project, and it will now be incorporated into the Project's Detailed Feasibility Study (DFS) which is being finalised by global engineering group, Worley, for release in the near future.
+The delivery of the Mineral Resource upgrade represents another significant achievement in the development pathway of the Project.
+It will be incorporated into the Detailed Feasibility Study (DFS) completed by global engineering group, Worley, and released to the market (see ASX Announcement 8 September 2022).